 Sometimes your most suitable option is joining an existing community—for example, if you’re new to a neighbourhood that has an established missional community, or you want to help with a justice cause that another community is already involved with, or you’d like to learn what missional community looks like before starting your own.
 In either case, we encourage you to choose a community as close to where you live as possible.

 In addition to the primer, we want to encourage you to read Saturate: Being Disciples of Jesus in the Everyday Stuff of Life by Jeff Vanderstelt.
-This book frames what life looks like in a missional community.
+This book frames what life looks like in a Gospel Community.
 This reading is required for all leaders.